Amin-MAG/My-Notes/Tile38.md

 ## INTERSECTS

-Finds the all of objects in the key that have an intersection with the given object.
+Finds all objects in the key that intersect with the given object.

 ```
 INTERSECTS camps CIRCLE 30.23123 31.2312 100